 Your digestive health is vital.
 If you have ongoing issues, consulting a healthcare provider is the safest step.
 They can provide an accurate diagnosis and a plan that is truly effective.

 By trusting medical expertise over social media trends, you invest in your long-term well-being.
-This approach ensures your health decisions are informed, reliable, and focused on your best outcome.[15]Dietary Fiber and Gut Health — British Journal of Nutrition View source
+This approach ensures your health decisions are informed, reliable, and focused on your best outcome.[15]Tan A et al. (2021) — Warfarin and food, herbal or dietary supplement interactions: A systematic review — Br J Clin Pharmacol View source

 Frequently Asked Questions